Continued investment in reliability and long-term stability for customers.

 Customers can use the AES Indiana Bill Calculator to estimate how the proposed rates may impact your household based on energy usage.

-Bill calculator
+Rate calculator

-How this rate change affects your bill
+How could a rate change affect your bill?

 Enter the number of kilowatt-hours (kWh) usage from your most recent bill in the field below to estimate your monthly increase.
 (A kilowatt-hour is the unit of measurement for the amount of electricity used in a household.
 One kilowatt-hour is comparable to ten hours of TV-watching, or vacuuming for one hour.)

-Your estimated cumulative increase*
+Your estimated increase*

 $ 0.00